dwaite/connect/openid-connect-4-identity-assurance/predefined_values.md

 * Definition: permission to reside issued by the German governed to foreign nationals appliying for asylum

 * Identifier: `de_replacement_idcard`
-* Defintion: ID Card replacement document issued by the German government to foreign nationals (see Act on the Residence, Economic Activity and Integration of Foreigners in the Federal Territory, Residence Act, Appendix D1 ID Card replacement according to § 48 Abs.
+* Definition: ID Card replacement document issued by the German government to foreign nationals (see Act on the Residence, Economic Activity and Integration of Foreigners in the Federal Territory, Residence Act, Appendix D1 ID Card replacement according to § 48 Abs.
 2 i.V.m. § 78a Abs.
 4)

 ## Verification Methods {#predefined_values_vm}